-According to the National Stroke Association, stroke is the 5th leading cause of death in America and a leading cause of adult disability.
+According to the American Stroke Association, stroke is the 5th leading cause of death in America and a leading cause of disability.
 Stroke can happen to anyone, at any time, regardless of race, sex, or age.

 While these numbers are alarming, up to 80% of strokes are preventable.
 Read on for ways to reduce your risk of stroke by taking advantage of prime benefits and covered services with AgeWell New York.